The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Val might not be much to look at, but it is massive.
 If you’re thinking of spending your whole winter somewhere, it might not be here.

 La Colmiane is another family-style resort that’s perfect for all ages and abilities.
-It has hotels and condos to choose from so would be ideal for a whole winter family getaway.
+It has hotels and condos to choose from, so it would be ideal for a whole winter family getaway.

 Final thoughts on living in the French Riviera

-Retiring to the French Riviera has the potential to be a life-changing decision.
-Its affluence and luxury is so vastly different from the UK or the USA, and much of its stunning scenery will never get old.
+Living in the French Riviera has the potential to be a life-changing decision.
+Its affluence and luxury are so vastly different from the UK or the USA, and much of its stunning scenery will never get old.

-Overall, the French Riviera has lots to offer as a retirement destination.
+Overall, the French Riviera has lots to offer.
 There’s great food and culture, variety, and vibrant expat communities to help you settle down.
-It’s fair to say you won’t do much better for a retirement location.

 You might find useful: